 Once the executor receives the OP Codes, it starts to execute and read them according to the list of the array instructions.

-Once the executor is finished with the OP Codes, it produces the final results and it sends them to the web browser.
+Once the executor is finished with the OP Codes, it produces the final results and sends them to the web browser.

 From this point, we are going to explain another concept regarding HTML data rendering, Let’s see the difference between a dynamic web page and a static web page.